 - Many organizations acknowledge the huge need for mentoring adolescents, especially in the 14 – 21 age group, but are reluctant to develop such programs because of the difficulty of mentoring such challenging adolescents, who are deemed to be ‘too hard’.
 All acknowledge the importance of running mentoring programs for children aged between 7 and 12.
 Some programs felt that some of the most effective mentoring takes place during the Middle School years, though mentees at this age want to do more than simply ‘have fun’.
-It is a great opportunity for mentors to move alongside mentees and encourage them to learn how to set achievable goals, learn from their mistakes, start exploring career interests etc. in a non-threatening, non-judgmental, empathetic way.
+It is a great opportunity for mentors to move alongside mentees and encourage them to learn how to set achievable goals, learn from their mistakes, start exploring career interests, develop more creative, innovative and entrepreneurial skills or develop skills to resolve conflicts in a positive way in a safe, non-threatening, non-judgmental, empathetic way.
 Again this highlighted the need for more effective training of mentors.

 - In some programs there were long waiting lists of mentees, but limited funding and a shortage of mentors made it impossible for programs to increase their number of mentor/mentee matches.
 Sadly, many of the young people on the waiting lists risk becoming juvenile delinquents, especially those living in difficult family circumstances, as they were seen as facing enormous challenges.